jeremytammik/tbc/a/1827_headless.md

 #### <a name="3"></a> Split Pipe Retaining Connections

 A pretty standard functionality in the Revit MEP user interface can be a bit tricky to find in the API:

+-->

+A short note on splitting pipes.
+This pretty standard functionality in the Revit MEP user interface can be a bit tricky to find in the API:

 **Question:** The UI provides the split command (SL) to split a pipe into two without losing other connected elements.
 How can I achieve the same in API?